hbctraining/scRNA-seq/lessons/09_merged_SC_marker_identification.md

 ***

+Now that we have our clusters defined and the markers for each of our clusters, we have a few different options:

+- Experimentally validate intriguing markers for our identified cell types.
+- Perform differential expression analysis between conditions `ctrl` and `stim`
+	- Biological replicates are **necessary** to proceed with this analysis, and we have [additional materials](../pseudobulk_DESeq2_scrnaseq.md) to help walk through this analysis.
+- Trajectory analysis, or lineage tracing, could be performed if trying to determine the progression between cell types or cell states.
+For example, we could explore any of the following using this type of analysis:
+	- Differentiation processes
+	- Expression changes over time
+	- Cell state changes in expression

+***

 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*